gchougland/strange-matter/README.md

 ## Contributing

-This is a development project.
+This is an active development project.
 Feel free to contribute ideas, code, or resources!

 ---